lorikayman/RebisTheory/assets/memorandum.md

-## Alchemy and Everything.
-Narrative, thematic, timeline analysis of Spiral Knights.
+## Complete timeline proposal.
+Narrative, thematic, and worldbuilding analysis of Spiral Knights.
 Rebis Theory.

-Our researchers have compiled a proposal, where history of Cradle, its every depth and lost civilization, every material and recipe, and _everything_ it offers was dissected, analyzed, and put together into a single timeline and an emerging, overarching system.
+Our researchers have compiled a proposal, where history of Cradle, its every depth and region, every material and recipe, and _everything_ it offers was dissected, analyzed, and put together into a single timeline and an emerging, overarching system.

 We believe, we have identified, to name a few: